Compare Ireland's Cheapest Electricity Providers with Selectra Today!

 Which Disabilities Qualify for the Disability Allowance Ireland?

 There isn’t a list of specific diseases, injuries or disabilities that might or might not qualify for the disability allowance.
-However, you disability situation need to fulfil a number of requirements to make you eligible:

 • Long-Term Disability or Illness

 Your illness or disability will need to have been constant for at least a year or more to qualify.
-If you’ve been ill but you’ve gotten better before one year has passed, you won’t be able to receive the disability allowance.
+If you’ve been ill but you’ve gotten better before one year has passed, you won’t be able to receive the allowance.

 • Substantial Restriction